-There are way fewer people to scramble around the sidewalks with.
+There are way fewer people to scramble around the sidewalks with when you visit Jackson and Grand Teton in winter.
 There are still a good number of people in the winter, but compared to the summer, it’s crazy how much less busy it feels.

 And tons of wildlife to be seen

 I saw like, no wildlife here when I visited in the summer.
 Like, none.
 Just a few elk in Yellowstone.
 That doesn’t mean there isn’t wildlife.
 There’s tons of it.

 We just saw almost all of it in our time in Grand Teton in the winter.
 We saw about a zillion moose, a billion bison, a ton of bighorn sheep, a few coyotes, three bears, and one wolf.

 We even saw five baby bison and a momma and baby moose in one spot!
 We watched them for like fifteen minutes.
 It was the coolest.
 We saw a couple of moose wandering around town, too.

 One tip for spotting wildlife: look for brown blobs in the bushes and other cars pulled over.
 Definitely bring binoculars for those far away critters, too.